 How do you see BLOCKED and PRIVATE numbers on CallerID?

-BUT... that said you could forward your POTS number to some (not all) 800 numbers.
-The 800 number provider you get the number from would forward the call to another real POTS line or VoIP line you have (that has Caller ID), and might show the caller's Caller ID even if the caller tried to block it.
+BUT... you could forward your POTS number to some (not all) 800 numbers.
+The 800 number provider you get the number from would forward the call to another real POTS line or VoIP line you have (that has Caller ID) and might show the caller's Caller ID even if the caller tried to block it.

 Sometimes you might see a phone number like 163-098-0771 (instead of the real number 630-980-7710) in your Caller ID.
 That's because the technician screwed up and put a 1 in-front of the number when he entered the programming for the trunk (you normally don't enter a 1 in a field like that).

 To add more complexity this also depends on the particular phone company providing the POTS line you're forwarding.
 It will work with most, but not all.

 This may not work with the 800 number forwarded to a cell phone since the cell phone companies hack up the Caller ID info they receive.

 If you use the right 800 number provider they give you the number of the actual caller that was forwarded to the 800 number (even though it was blocked).
 You get that as Caller ID on the number that the 800 number is forwarded to (a VoIP or POTS line).